dcminter/meminfo-rs/README.md

   * Make less redundant (the code's pretty primitive)
   * Fix error handling (avoid one unwrap, make another unrecoverable one an expect instead)
   * Improved unit handling (adjusts on the fly to show Gb etc.)
+  * Improved the layout more - I'm fairly happy with it now